littlehorse-enterprises/lh-quickstart-java/README.md

 lhctl get wfRun <wf_run_id>
 ```

-If you would like to see it on the dashboard, refresh the `WfSpec` page and scroll down.
+If you would like to see it on the dashboard, go to the `WfSpec` page and scroll down.
 You should see your ID under the `RUNNING` column.
 Please double click on your `WfRun` id, and it will take you to the `WfRun` page.

 Note that the status is `RUNNING`!
 Why hasn't it completed?
 That's because we haven't yet started a worker which executes the `verify-identity` and `notify-customer-verified` or `notify-customer-not-verified` tasks.
 Want to verify that?
 Let's search for all tasks in the queue which haven't been executed yet.
 You should see an entry whose `wfRunId` matches the Id from above: